-The course will enable Regulatory Affairs and quality personnel in the Medical Technology industry to understand all current device and diagnostic regulations and to develop the skills necessary to address and prepare for the ever-changing global environment of regulatory affairs.
+The course will enable Regulatory Affairs and quality personnel in the Medical Technology industry to understand all current device and diagnostic regulations and to develop the skills necessary to address and prepare for the ever-changing global environment of regulatory affairs, including Quality Management in a digital age and Quality 4.0.
 Upon successful completion of the programme, participants receive an NFQ Level 8 award of 30 credits.

 - Provide participants with a fundamental grounding in medical device regulatory structures and requirements.